katjagrace/katjagrace.github.io/_posts/2022-10-14-ai_counterargs.md

-<ol start="4"><li>Competitive tasks where the value of a certain level of performance depends on whether one is better or worse than one’s opponent, so that the marginal value of more performance doesn’t hit diminishing returns, as long as your opponent keeps competing and taking back what you just won.
+1. Competitive tasks where the value of a certain level of performance depends on whether one is better or worse than one’s opponent, so that the marginal value of more performance doesn’t hit diminishing returns, as long as your opponent keeps competing and taking back what you just won.
 Though in one way this is like having little headroom: there’s no more value to be had—the game is zero sum.
 And while there might often be a lot of value to be gained by doing a bit better on the margin, still if all sides can invest, then nobody will end up better off than they were.
 So whether this seems more like high or low headroom depends on what we are asking exactly.
-Here we are asking if AI systems can do much better than humans: in a zero sum contest like this, they likely can in the sense that they can beat humans, but not in the sense of reaping anything more from the situation than the humans ever got.</li><li>Tasks where it is twice as good to do the same task twice as fast, and where speed is bottlenecked on thinking time.</li><li>Tasks where there is reason to think that optimal performance is radically better than we have seen.
-For instance, perhaps we can estimate how high Chess Elo rankings must go before reaching perfection by reasoning theoretically about the game, and perhaps it is very high (I don’t know).</li><li>Tasks where humans appear to use very inefficient methods.
+Here we are asking if AI systems can do much better than humans: in a zero sum contest like this, they likely can in the sense that they can beat humans, but not in the sense of reaping anything more from the situation than the humans ever got.
+2. Tasks where it is twice as good to do the same task twice as fast, and where speed is bottlenecked on thinking time.
+3. Tasks where there is reason to think that optimal performance is radically better than we have seen.
+For instance, perhaps we can estimate how high Chess Elo rankings must go before reaching perfection by reasoning theoretically about the game, and perhaps it is very high (I don’t know).
+4. Tasks where humans appear to use very inefficient methods.
 For instance, it was perhaps predictable before calculators that they would be able to do mathematics much faster than humans, because humans can only keep a small number of digits in their heads, which doesn’t seem like an intrinsically hard problem.
-Similarly, I hear humans often use mental machinery designed for one mental activity for fairly different ones, through analogy.<span id='easy-footnote-8-3345' class='easy-footnote-margin-adjust'></span><span class='easy-footnote'><a href='#easy-footnote-bottom-8-3345' title='Probably I have this impression from reading Steven Pinker at some point.'><sup>8</sup></a></span> For instance, when I think about macroeconomics, I seem to be basically using my intuitions for dealing with water.
-When I do mathematics in general, I think I’m probably using my mental capacities for imagining physical objects.</li></ol>
+Similarly, I hear humans often use mental machinery designed for one mental activity for fairly different ones, through analogy.[^8] For instance, when I think about macroeconomics, I seem to be basically using my intuitions for dealing with water.
+When I do mathematics in general, I think I’m probably using my mental capacities for imagining physical objects.